 With a little research, you may find a few slightly different definitions of fair market value.
 Most, though, include these elements:

 In other words, fair market value is usually achieved when the buyer and seller have a normal sale, with normal time frames, normal contingencies, normal relationships to one another.
-Most of the time, this is the result of one offer on the house after a week or two on the open market.
+Most of the time, this is the result of one offer on the house after two or three weeks on the open market.
+(Sooner than that, there may be pressure and other bids.)

 If a seller or buyer is desperate to sell or buy, you probably won’t see fair market value.
 Similarly, if a parent sells the family home to a son or daughter, there’s a good chance it will never be a matter of exposing it to the pool of buyers, and the price is likely to be soft.
 Off market sales may be on the low side, though recently we’re seeing buyers in those circumstances paying more just to secure the property.
 A buyer who writes an offer subject to the sale of her or his home will be at a negotiating disadvantage, but a seller may accept that bid if the home has been on the market awhile, there is no other competition, and if the sale price is higher than it otherwise would be.
 (They’ll accept more risk for a higher sale price.)